City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 * src/session/sessionDb.service.ts
 * src/spamGuard/spamGuard.service.ts

-Also note that the environment variables `SC_SECRET` and `JWT_SECRET` are required if multiple instances are used.
+Also note that the environment variables `SC_SECRET` and `JWT_SECRET` must be defined if multiple instances are used, because a randomly generated value only works for a single instance.

 ### Accessing the NestJS/PostgreSQL Docker container